 See Schedule of Township Contributions for details on mortality rate assumptions.

 Actuarial Assumptions (continued)

-The actuarial assumptions used in the December 31, 2022, Non-Uniform Plan valuation were based on the results of an actuarial experience study for the period covering January 1, 2014 through December 31, 2018.
-These assumptions have been changed for the current measurement.
+The actuarial assumptions used in the December 31, 2023 Plan valuations were based on the results of an actuarial experience study for the period covering January 1, 2014 through December 31, 2018.